 God’s power, as it often is in the Bible is described as being, “Awful” but also wonderful so too “shone” the face of God as he came to deliver the narrator from his plight.

 His all the mercy and the power.

-This poem concludes with Melville taking the reader out of the main story and into the present.
+‘The ribs and terrors in the whale’ concludes with Melville taking the reader out of the main story and into the present.
 It is only at the end that the reader fully realizes that this poem has been a “frame story.”
 One story, that of the whale, is being told by a character in the larger story.

 The speaker is telling how his “song,” this poem, will forever tell of these happenings.
-Through this poem he will “give the glory to my God,” and make sure that all know who was responsible for his deliverance.
+Through this poem, he will “give the glory to my God,” and make sure that all know who was responsible for his deliverance.
 God, he concludes, is endlessly merciful and powerful.
-The narrator’s ardor is even greater due to the fact that in the beginning he was not sure if God was “his” enough for him to be worthy of rescue.
+The narrator’s ardor is even greater due to the fact that in the beginning, he was not sure if God was “his” enough for him to be worthy of rescue.